SACAS went Global

 - Focused on economic benefits and customer and stakeholders' needs and expectations;

-Management system and product, process, and service reviews based on client specifications, international codes of practices, Ireland as well as European standards and regulatory requirements.
+Management systems and reviews of products, processes, and services are conducted based on client specifications, international codes of practice, Irish standards, and European regulatory requirements.

-During all audits and certification activities, the management of SACAS Ireland is strictly committed to impartiality as an essential element in the conduct of audits and certifications.
-A potential conflict of interest is managed in order to assure the objectivity of all certification activities.
+During all audits and certification activities, SACAS Ireland's management is strictly committed to impartiality as an essential element in the conduct of audits and certifications.
+A potential conflict of interest is managed in order to ensure the objectivity of all certification activities.

 The value of SACAS Ireland certificates is in the degree of confidence and trust that customers and markets place in SACAS Ireland.
 Customers of certified organizations and end-users expect to rely on SACAS Ireland certificates.
 To promote this confidence, SACAS Ireland takes into account the following principles in all of its activities: